Learn how to skipper and moor a barge with Hotels Afloat

 The tranquillity of the canals and rivers can put you in difficulty when you're pushing the boat a little too fast.

-Before you do anything, you have to judge if the place where you want to moor your boat is safe; enough keel depth; not too close to locks; that you will not hinder the navigation of other boats.
+Before you do anything, you have to judge if the place where you want to moor your boat is safe; with enough keel depth; not too close to locks; that you will not hinder the navigation of other boats.

 The other essential factors are the strength of the current, your direction and the length of space available for your boat.